Maghdie-Happy/Maghdie-Happy.github.io/README.md

 References
 **Mrs. I DeWet** | Spine Road High School | 079-992-5167
 **Mr. Tawanda** | Cape Peninsula University of Technology/College of Cape Town | 078-018-5724

+**Mock Interview of Maghdie Petersen**
-This is an interview to show
+This is an video to tell you a bit about myself and to showcase my skills in an interview.
 <video width="600" controls src="Interview Maghdie Petersen.mp4">
 </video>